 The Wright Brothers in Kitty Hawk

 The Wright brothers then returned to Kitty Hawk in 1903 with what they simply called the Flyer.
 On December 14th, the Wrights were finally ready.
 They tossed a coin to see who would make the first attempt.
 Wilbur won.
 He climbed into the pilot’s position.
-The Flyer powered down 40 feet of rail; it was almost like a skateboard on a track, and it reached 20 miles an hour, and when it did, it lurched up, and it stalled, and it smashed into the sand, after a flight of three seconds.
+The Flyer powered down 40 feet of rail; it was almost like a skateboard on a track, and it reached 20 miles an hour.
+When it did, it lurched up, stalled, and smashed into the sand after a flight of three seconds.

 But Wilbur Wright was confident.
 The plane was repaired, and it was readied for the next try on December 17.

 With Orville at the controls this time, the flyer darted up and sailed slowly over the sand and came to rest with a thud 12 seconds later, about 120 feet from where it had taken off.
 A man had flown.

 Learn More: Planes, Trains, Automobiles … and Wagons

 …with Wilbur at the controls, the flyer flew 852 feet in 59 seconds, clearly demonstrating that the plane was capable of sustained controlled flight.